Bramber Castle: Description

 Little survives of the original structure, as much of the stone was later used to construct the bridge, and other buildings in the village.
-The castle was excavated in 1966–1967, with another minor survey in 1987; these indicate most of it was built between 1073 to 1130.
+The castle was excavated in 1966–1967, with another minor survey in 1987; these indicate most of it was built between 1073 and 1130.
 The addition of an outer ditch around 1209 caused the collapse of much of the original curtain wall in the early 16th century.

 The most prominent remaining feature is the gatehouse tower, which still stands to almost its full height; a window, and floor joist holes are clearly visible.
 Beyond it are the foundations of what is believed to have been the living quarters and a guardhouse.
 The original gatehouse appears to have converted into a single tower at some point in the 12th century; another 3 metres were added to its height, while the entrances were blocked up.
 This coincides with an increased threat during the reign of John.

 The dressed pillars of an entrance can be identified, but the bulk of the remaining walls now consist of only the basic rough stone infill.
 Situated to the north of the gatehouse is the original castle motte, its earthen mound rising to a height of some 30 ft (10 m).
 A short distance away is a section of the curtain wall which survives to a height up to 10 ft (3 m) in places.

 There is also a small church located next to the entrance; originally constructed for the castle's inhabitants, it remains in use today.